William Albert HEDGES

 Image from a group photograph of D Company, Ox & Bucks 52nd Light Infantry, December 1943.
 Image from ParaData.org.uk; to see the whole photograph, click here.

 William Hedges was born in St Ebbe’s on 8 April 1914, the fourth of five brothers.
-His father was Henry Hedges who had been born and brought up in St Ebbe’s and worked as a labourer, and later a carter, for the City Corporation.
+His father was Henry Hedges who had been born and brought up in St Ebbe’s and worked as a labourer, later a carter, for the City Corporation.
 His mother was Alice (née Mayo), who was originally from Abingdon (then in Berkshire).
 Henry and Alice lived together in Bridge Row in St Ebbe’s, and their first son, Henry, was born in October 1903, though they didn’t marry until 1905.
-By the time their second son Walter was born in February 1906 they had moved to Turner’s Yard, off Church Street in St Ebbe’s (an area which is now subsumed under the Westgate shopping centre).
+By the time their second son Walter was born in February 1906 they had moved to Turner’s Yard, off Church Street in St Ebbe’s (an area which is now buried under the Westgate shopping centre).
 Two daughters, Ellen and Constance, were born in 1909 and 1910, but both died as infants.
 Three more sons followed: George, born in 1910; William in 1914; and Stanley in 1916.

-In the 1921 census the family were recorded as living at 1 Turner’s Yard, with Henry senior employed as a carter for the City Corporation, based in the depot on nearby Isis Street; Henry junior (now aged seventeen) was working as his assistant; and Walter (aged fifteen) was working as a printer at the Clarendon (now Oxford University) Press in Walton Street.
+In the 1921 census the family was recorded as living at 1 Turner’s Yard, with Henry senior employed as a carter for the City Corporation, based in the depot on nearby Isis Street; Henry junior (then aged seventeen) was working as his assistant; and Walter (aged fifteen) was working as a printer at the Clarendon (now Oxford University) Press in Walton Street.
 George (aged ten) and William (seven) were at school full time; Stanley was only four.

 In 1935 the family moved to 40 Fox Crescent in Cold Harbour, at the far southern end of the Abingdon Road.
 This was on the Weirs Lane council estate, which was built in the mid-1920s, partly to house council tenants who were being moved out of city-centre areas such as St Ebbe’s.
-It’s likely that the Hedges family moved to Cold Harbour as a result of this on-going clearance programme.
+It is likely that the Hedges family moved to Cold Harbour as a result of this on-going clearance programme.
 Henry senior had by now retired.
 He died in May 1940, aged 59; his funeral service was at St Matthew’s Church.

-William and Phyllis moved to 39 Duke Street off the Botley Road, but they probably had little time together, as training for members of the 1st Airlanding Brigade ramped up towards D Day (the Allied invasion of northern France).
-Gliders in D Company, of which William was part, played a major role in the D Day campaign, including the raid on 5-6 June 1944 to capture the Bénouville and Ranville bridges over the River Orne and the adjacent canal, around Caen in Normandy.
+William and Phyllis moved to 39 Duke Street off the Botley Road, but they probably had little time together, as training for members of the 1st Airlanding Brigade ramped up towards D-Day (the Allied invasion of northern France).
+Gliders in D Company, of which William was part, played a major role in the D-Day campaign, including the raid on 5-6 June 1944 to capture the Bénouville and Ranville bridges over the River Orne and the adjacent canal, around Caen in Normandy.
 This was the famous Pegasus Bridge operation, which resulted in the villagers of Ranville being the first civilians in France to be liberated.
-William was in Glider 4 in No. 22 Platoon of D Company.
-On the following day, the company made an assault on Escoville on the outskirts of Caen; William was killed in that assault, one of about sixty British casualties.
-He was aged 30.
-His commanding officer was Major John Howard, a police officer in the Oxford City Police.
-Howard survived the War and was portrayed in the 1962 film adaptation of Cornelius Ryan’s book about D Day, The Longest Day, by actor Richard Todd, himself a veteran of the D Day operations.
-There is a special plaque to PC Howard in the police station on St Aldates in Oxford.

 Two of William’s brothers fought with the Ox & Bucks Light Infantry in the Burma Campaign: George and Stanley.
 Both survived and returned to live in Oxford; George died in 1974 and Stanley in 1984.

-Back to the 24 Men of Grandpont 1939-45 biographies page
+Back to the 24 Men of Grandpont and Cold Harbour 1939-45 biographies page